← Back to BlogCompression

 Why are my PNG photos so large?

-PNG uses lossless compression — great for graphics, but for photos the files are huge.
+PNG uses lossless compression — perfect for graphics but enormous for photos.
 Convert to JPEG to reduce by 60–80%.

 Try Our Free Image Tools